Essential Tips for Cuba Travel

 Havana

 There are so many reasons to visit Havana.
-During our “tourist” days we visited Central and Old Havana and explored the Plaza de Catedral, Havana Rum museum, Plaza de la Revolución and Casa de la Música.
-We paid extra bucks one sunset to have a private ride and guided tour around Havana to learn more about the country’s history and rich traditions.
+During our “tourist” days, we visited Central and Old Havana and explored the Plaza de Catedral, Havana Rum Museum, Plaza de la Revolución, and Casa de la Música.
+We paid extra bucks for one sunset for a private ride and guided tour around Havana to learn more about the country’s history and rich traditions.

 Varadero and Matanzas

 After spending several days in Havana, it was time for the beach.
-Prior to traveling to Cuba we all fantasized about sun-bathing and dipping our bodies in the crystal blue waters of Cuba’s beaches.
-We chose Varadero beach, one of Cuba’s most popular beaches.
-We originally planned to take the local bus from Havana to to Varadero, but quickly learned buses fill-up quick.
-Instead we opted for a shared taxi which cost us about 20 CUC per person.
-Although our taxi was not an actual car, more so a cargo truck with open sides, we arrived safely to the beach just under two hours (bus travel time=3 hrs or longer).
+Before traveling to Cuba, we all fantasized about sunbathing and dipping our bodies in the crystal blue waters of Cuba’s beaches.
+We chose Varadero Beach, one of Cuba’s most popular beaches.
+We originally planned to take the local bus from Havana to Varadero but learned that buses fill up quickly.
+Instead, we opted for a shared taxi, which cost us about 20 CUC per person.
+Although our taxi was not an actual car but a cargo truck with open sides, we arrived safely at the beach in just under two hours (bus travel time=3 hrs or longer).

-Our Casa Particular for our time in Varadero turned out to be 30 minutes from the beach in Matanzas.
-Initially we perceived this as a set-back because our first taxi ride to our casa was 30 CUC and our driver presented the area as remote and a place where tourist don’t often travel.
-True, Matanzas was far from the beach, but it was a hidden gem.
-The town of Matanzas is historic and the streets are paved with horse drawn carriages, older yet active residents, jovial kids and street vendors.
+Our Casa Particular for our time in Varadero was 30 minutes from the beach in Matanzas.
+Initially, we perceived this as a setback because our first taxi ride to our casa was 30 CUC, and our driver presented the area as remote and a place where tourists don’t often travel.
+Matanzas was far from the beach, but it was a hidden gem.
+Matanzas is historic, and the streets are paved with horse-drawn carriages, older yet active residents, jovial kids, and street vendors.
 Yes, we were probably three of the few tourists in the area, but that didn’t bother us.
-We spent our first night sitting on concrete with the locals, drinking rum, riding mopeds and sharing life stories.
-That was the essence of our trip, experiencing Cuba with Cuban people.
+We spent our first night sitting on concrete with the locals, drinking rum, riding mopeds, and sharing life stories.
+That was the essence of our trip, experiencing Cuba with the Cuban people.

 But back to the beach.
-Sadly, it rained our first two days and traveling to the beach didn’t happen.
-On our third day, we woke up early hopped on the local bus (1 CUC per person) and ventured to Varadero.
-Our excitement was short-lived as it rained a majority of the day.
-We were able to escape to the beach for about 20 minutes, just enough time to literally place our feet in the blue water and take photos before we were drenching wet.
-We took a taxi back home to Matanzas ( about 15 CUC total, not 30 CUC) and prepared for our departure back to Havana and then to the airport.
+Sadly, our first two days rained, and traveling to the beach didn’t happen.
+On our third day, we woke up early, hopped on the local bus (1 CUC per person), and ventured to Varadero.
+Our excitement was short-lived as it rained the majority of the day.
+We could escape to the beach for about 20 minutes, just enough time to place our feet in the blue water and take photos before we were drenched wet.
+We took a taxi back home to Matanzas ( about 15 CUC total, not 30 CUC) and prepared to depart from Havana and then to the airport.

 7. Costs